Convergences of looptrees coded by excursions: Tree, looptree, and vernation tree coded by an excursion

-Let us discuss how one can intuitively understand the looptree or the vernation tree coded by an excursion $f$ from a glance at its graph.
-On the one hand, if $f$ does not have any jump, then (\ref{dl_easy}) and (\ref{dtree_easy}) ensure that $\dl=0$ and that $\dtree$ is equal to the classical tree pseudo-distance $\dclas$ defined by (\ref{classical_tree_distance}).
+Let us discuss how one can visualize the looptree or the vernation tree coded by an excursion $f$ from a glance at its graph.
+On the one hand, if $f$ does not have any jump, then (\ref{dl_easy}) and (\ref{dtree_easy}) ensure that $\dl=0$ and that $\dtree$ is equal to the classic tree pseudo-distance defined by (\ref{classical_tree_distance}).
 On the other hand, each jump of $f$ indeed corresponds to a loop in the associated looptree or vernation tree.
-Let $s\in[0,1]$ such that $\Delta_s>0$ and let $x\in\mathcal{C}$, the times
+Recall from (\ref{circle_dist_cano}) that $(\mathcal{C},\delta)$ is the circle with unit length.
+Let $s\in[0,1]$ such that $\Delta_s>0$ and let $x\in\mathcal{C}$, the following times are well-defined and satisfy $x_s^{\tau(x)}/\Delta_s=x$ and $\phi_{\Delta_s}(x_s^{\tilde{\tau}(x)}/\Delta_s)=x$: